Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Discussion

 From the model we can directly probe how the total A and Z concentrations vary during the 5 HL-$T$ D- 5HL sequences to demonstrate the functional role of xanthophyll cycle kinetics in photoprotective memory.
 Here we show in Fig.~\ref{fig-npq-rec-model} the model \NPQtau\, and the total A and Z concentrations normalized by their values at $t = 5$ min.
 For very short dark phase ($T = 1$ min, Fig.~\ref{fig-npq-rec-model}.B) Z continues to accumulate (due to the finite deactivation time of VDE in our model), acting as short-term light exposure memory and the \NPQtau\ recovers very rapidly upon re-illumination.
-For intermediate and longer lengths of dark duration ($T = 10$ min, Fig.~\ref{fig-npq-rec-model}.C and $T = 20$ min, Fig.~\ref{fig-npq-rec-model}.D), the quencher Z decreases but A remains steady, acting as a buffer, functionally acting as a medium-term memory for light exposure, and facilitating a fast response to HL in the second light phase.
-We see in these cases that the \NPQtau\ response in the second HL phase correlates most strongly with the A concentration, and not the Z concentration.
+For intermediate and longer lengths of dark duration ($T = 10$ min, Fig.~\ref{fig-npq-rec-model}.C and $T = 20$ min, Fig.~\ref{fig-npq-rec-model}.D), the quencher Z decreases but A remains steady, presumably acting as a buffer, and thus as a short-term memory for excess light exposure, and facilitating a fast response to HL in the second light phase.
+In these cases, that the \NPQtau\ response in the second HL phase correlates most strongly with the A concentration, and not the Z concentration.
+In the supporting information, Fig.~S2, we show the experimental and model \NPQtau\ recovery, averaged over the first minute of HL, in the second light phase for the 5 HL-$T$ D- 5HL sequences, as a function of dark duration $T$.
+From this we have extracted (see SI for details) an \NPQtau\ memory time-scale of $ \sim\!22$ min, which matches the model $\ce{A}\to\ce{V}$ time-scale given by $1/k_{\mathrm{A\to V}} = 19.9$ min.
+This strongly suggests that antheraxanthin acts as a short-term memory for light exposure, with the $\ce{A}\to\ce{V}$ step of the xanthophyll cycle controlling the effective memory time-scale.
+It has previously been observed that xanthophyll composition correlates with photoprotection, long- and medium-term light-exposure memory and light-levels during growth in plants\cite{Demmig-Adams2012,Demmig-Adams2020}, phytoplankton\cite{Polimene2012,Bidigare2014} and algae.\cite{Galindo2017} We can now however add to this picture that the kinetics of the xanthophyll cycle also plays an important role in short-term photoprotective memory.